ntkt0589/Project_Portfolio/README.md

 # Project_Portfolio
-Project portfolio for applying the job as Entry Data Analyst
+Project Portfolio for applying the Job as Entry Data Analyst.
+Projects were conducted in Python, in Power BI und in Excel.